 The exact guidelines for artwork submissions can be found on the Congressional Art Competition website.
 The Student Release Form can be found here.
 Any other questions that you may have can be answered by calling my Jackson District Office at 517-780-9075 or emailing Kris.Zrinyi@mail.house.gov.

-The 2019 winning piece of artwork, entitled “Vibrant Bison,” was created by Sarah Mitchell of Airport High School in Monroe.
+The 2020 winning piece of artwork, entitled “Jaws of Toronto,” was created by Lauren Illi of Western High School in Parma.